Malignancy: Hyperthermia

 Malignancy can be treated through the use of hyperthermia by applying either surgical perfusion or interstitial techniques to the body.
 The use of this treatment type largely depends on the fact that malignant and normal cells have differing responses to the energy source used.
-This dependency is due to the intracellular changes which occur during hyperthermia; as the nucleic acids, cell membrane and cytoskeleton within each cell is affected indirectly and/or through multiple pathways.
+This dependency is due to the intracellular changes which occur during hyperthermia; as the nucleic acids, cell membrane, and cytoskeleton within each cell is affected indirectly and/or through multiple pathways.
 The combination of these intracellular changes means there is no specific target of cell death in the hyperthermic process.

 Chemotherapy

 Chemotherapy is commonly used as either the primary treatment or in conjunction with other treatment forms such as radiotherapy or surgery.
 It can be administered through "injection, intra-arterial (IA), intraperitoneal (IP), intrathecal (IT), intravenous (IV), topical or oral".

 The purpose of chemotherapy is to use cytotoxic agents which kill rapidly dividing cells within the body.
 It targets the cellular mechanisms which allow the development of malignancy throughout the body.
 There are no specific areas which are targeted and so, there is a lack of differentiation between normal and malignant cells, resulting in a range of side effects.
-This includes bone marrow suppression, gastrointestinal problems and alopecia.
+This includes bone marrow suppression, gastrointestinal problems, and alopecia.
 Some side effects are specific to the anticancer drug used, the most common being bone marrow suppression as bone marrow has the ability to divide rapidly due to high growth fraction.
 This is because anticancer drugs have the highest activity in high growth fraction tissues.

 Alkylating agents are used in chemotherapy as these are chemically reactive drugs which form covalent bonds when reacting with DNA.
 This results in breaks within DNA strands causing either inter-strand or intra-strand DNA cross-linking.
-The sub-classes of alkylating agents are "nitrogen mustards, oxazaphosphorines, alkyl alkane, sulphonates, nitrosoureas, tetrazines and aziridines."
+The sub-classes of alkylating agents are "nitrogen mustards, oxazaphosphorines, alkyl alkane, sulfonates, nitrosoureas, tetrazines, and aziridines."